Sia Figiel: Personal life

-Sia Figiel's life has been affected by diabetes in various ways.
+Figiel's life has been affected by diabetes in various ways.
 Members of her family have had diabetes, and related complications caused the death of both Figiel's mother and father.
 In 2003 Figiel herself was diagnosed with Type two diabetes.
 Figiel initially kept her diagnosis secret as she felt it to be a sign of weakness and did not want her condition to shape her as a writer and a public figure.
 The deaths of family members and friends from complications from diabetes eventually impelled her to speak up about the disease.
+Figiel also suffered from depression and bipolar disorder.

 In 2012, in parallel with a move to the United States, Figiel began to address her diabetes both publicly and personally, making appearances at various conferences and university campuses.
 Subsequently she served as an advocate in the Pacific region by sharing her personal experiences to help with efforts to address the causes of diabetes.
 Figiel has acted as a role model for good health by targeting both those with diabetes and those who are working to prevent it.

 In 2014, her condition had improved sufficiently to enable her to complete the Nautica Malibu Triathlon.
 Figiel's story was featured on CNN where she discussed her struggle with food and explained how because she is from American Samoa where food is such a major part of the culture, she had difficulty managing her diabetes.
 After moving to Utah, USA she lost 100 pounds.
 Her diabetes resulted in major dental complications and many occasions of very low blood sugar.
 Her young son was able to help her, as he knew how to inject her with insulin.
 According to Figiel, he "...saved her life continuously during this time."

+Court case

+On 28 May 2024, Figiel was charged with murdering Samoan academic and poet Caroline Sinavaiana-Gabbard.
+The trial in the Samoa Supreme Court began in August 2025.
+Figiel pleaded not guilty to five charges - murder, manslaughter, two counts of being armed with a dangerous weapon, and causing serious injuries.
+She reportedly told the court “the devil persuaded her” to commit the offences.

+In 2025, Hawaiian director Kimberlee Bassford released a documentary about Figiel, Before the Moon Falls, focusing on her life since 2016, her mental health struggles and the murder charge.